roleoroleo/yi-hack-MStar/README.md

 ## Features
 This firmware contains the following features.
-Apart from RTSP, all the features are copied from the TheCrypt0 project.
+Apart from RTSP and ONVIF, all the features are copied from the TheCrypt0 project.

 - FEATURES
   - RTSP server - allows a RTSP stream of the video (high and/or low resolution).